-Also students with an post Polytechnic-degree (Dutch: HBO-diploma) can be qualified, although they are always obliged to do an extra, transition programme ("schakelprogramma") of at least 30 ec before entering the master programme as a master student.
-These students start as bachelor students until they finish their "schakelprogramma".
+Also students with a post Polytechnic-degree (Dutch: HBO-diploma) can be qualified, although they are always obliged to do an extra, transition or conversion programme ("schakelprogramma") of at least 30 ec before entering the master programme as a master student.
+These students start as bachelor students until they finish their "schakelprogramma" (no unsatisfactory mark allowed from this year on).
 A special intake procedure has been set up for this group of students.
 Since the "schakelprogramma" consists of courses from the Bachelor programma, it is usually taught in Dutch.
+For information on procedures, programmes you may send an email: hbo-info@cs.ru.nl.